The Lords of Discipline: Plot

 Facing expulsion for excess demerits, Will confronts General Durrell and demands that he and Mark be allowed to graduate.
-Durrell refuses, citing their extensive list of infractions and the fact that the Institute graduate they kidnapped has contacted him and wants to press charges.
+Durrell refuses, citing their extensive list of infractions and the fact that the law student they abducted is looking to press charges.
 The Bear then enters the General's office, informing him that multiple cadets who were run out of the Institute are willing to attest in court to The Ten's existence and activities.
 General Durrell relents when also faced with the threat of exposure to the press, as evidenced by Mark seen outside with letters containing the information ready to be mailed.
 Will and Mark are allowed to graduate, but General Durrell's decision to fire Colonel Berrineau as Commandant stands.
 The General and The Ten survive with their power intact, but forever shaken, as for the first time an opponent has stood against them and won.

 Shortly before graduation, Will receives a letter from Annie Kate, thanking him for standing by her and saying he will make a good husband to whatever woman he finds.
 Reflecting on his graduation, Will notes that eight of his fellow cadets will eventually be killed in action in the Vietnam War, Mark among them.
 Will also reveals that The Ten member and class "golden boy" John Alexander would eventually fade into obscurity, last seen working as an ROTC instructor at a small university, while Mark Santoro tops the entire class in awards for valor.
-As Will receives his diploma from the Institute, General Durrell coldly orders him not to disgrace the ring, but Will simply replies with "Dante Pignetti", honoring his former roommate and showing his contempt for the General by breaking the school's taboo of ever speaking the name of an expelled cadet.
+As Will receives his diploma from the institute, General Durrell coldly orders him not to disgrace the ring, but Will simply replies with "Dante Pignetti", honoring his former roommate and showing his contempt for the General by breaking the school's taboo of ever speaking the name of an expelled cadet.
 The Bear appears at their graduation to congratulate Will.
 Disgusted at seeing General Durrell's signature on his diploma, Will asks Colonel Berrineau to sign it as Will wants the name of a man he can respect on the diploma.
 The Bear hands the diploma back without signing it, remarking, "There already is, Bubba", pointing to Will's name.